Aerophone: Plosive

 Also known as percussive aerophones, plosive aerophones are percussion instruments sounded by a single compression and release of air.
 An example of a plosive aerophone is the scraper flute which has tubes with ridged or serrated edges so that they can be scraped with a rod to produce sound.

-Another example of percussive aerophone is the so-called thongophone, consisting of a cylindrical pipe that is struck by a special mallet, somehow equivalent to a flip-flop (thong).
-A thongophone may sound as an open-open pipe, if the mallet is quickly removed after striking the pipe's extreme.
+Another example of a percussive aerophone is the so-called thongophone, consisting of a cylindrical pipe that is struck by a special mallet, somehow equivalent to a flip-flop (thong).
+A thongophone may sound like an open-open pipe if the mallet is quickly removed after striking the pipe's extreme.
 Also, it may sound as an open-closed pipe, if the mallet remains closing the pipe after the attack.
 In the first situation (open-open), the first resonance mode will have a wavelength that corresponds to two times the pipe length, approximately.
 It is called by acousticians as a "half-wavelength" air column.
 In the second situation (open-closed), the first resonance mode will have a wavelength that corresponds to four times the pipe length, approximately.
 Acousticians call it as "quarter-wavelength" air-column.